seriousben/seriousben.com/content/posts/2020-02-exploring-the-proxy-protocol/index.md

 ## Security Considerations

 The PROXY protocol specification raises important security considerations.
 Here are the main concerns.
-Please consul the specification for the full list.
+Please consult the specification for the full list.

 - Receivers MUST only accept the PROXY protocol if configured to do so.
 - Receivers MUST only accept the PROXY protocol header from a trusted downstream proxies.